The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 Kelly Housholder, President, HG Advocate, HER Foundation Advisory Council

-Elizabeth Hornady, Secretary/Treasurer, Office Administrator
+Elizabeth Hornady, Secretary/Treasurer

 Andrew Housholder, MD, Clinical Advisor, Emergency Physician